 School Nurse and Health Care support workers

 The school nurse is responsible for the medical needs of the pupils within Rosewood School, which may include enteral feeding and the administration of prescribed medication, which is kept under lock and key.
 The school nurse attends feeding clinics and medicals when required.
 She works closely with parents.
-In addition the School Nurse must ensure that correct guidelines and staff training is carried out regularly to ensure that any health care procedures carried out in class or when on trips are performed to the highest standard.
+In addition, the School Nurse must ensure that correct guidelines are followed and that staff training is carried out regularly, to ensure that any health care procedures carried out in class or when on trips are performed to the highest standard.
 They act as advisors to the school team with regard to the medical welfare of individual pupils and liaise closely with parents and carers.
 The School Nurse is in close liaison with the Paediatricians, Paediatric Community Nursing Team, GPs, Dentists, and the School Medical Officer.

 The Nursing and Therapy team hold regular joint meetings to liaise together regarding the pupils current needs and required ongoing interventions.

 The Occupational Therapist (OT) works closely with class staff and physiotherapists to find appropriate positioning and seating to encourage the highest level of function as possible.
 She also liaises with the local wheelchair service to monitor wheelchairs and organise clinics, which are run at Rosewood school.
 The OT assesses hand function and other aspects of daily living skills such as bathing, toileting and feeding, both in school and at home, on pre-arranged home visits.
 The OT works with other professionals on feeding assessments.

 Speech & Language Therapy